AyeCode/geodirectory/readme.txt

 == Upgrade Notice ==

-= 1.6.19 =
-SECURITY: WP Session class lib can expose the Session ID publicly - Please Update to 1.6.19 or greater to resolve.

 = 1.6.11 =
 Google Analytics BREAKING CHANGE, you must update settings at GD>General>Google Analytics: once you have updated.